 SPECIAL INTEREST GROUPS (SIGS)

-SPG is proud to offer employees the following Special interest Groups:
+SPG is proud to offer employees the opportunity to join one or all of the following Special interest Groups:

 Behavioral Intervention SIG – The purpose of this group is to foster collaboration and provide expert training and advice to those who are interested in learning more about how to utilize evidence-based behavior intervention strategies to improve their services.
 The Behavior Intervention SIG provides a forum through which employees can pose questions, connect with colleagues and tap into resources from SPG’s growing staff of school-based Board Certified Behavior Analysts.